Susan prefers to use natural ingredients, whenever possible, in the home and garden. It is usually cheaper, easier and greener.

-- Using a cotton rag or a piece of kitchen paper rub the oil off.
+- Rub the oil off using a cotton rag or a piece of kitchen paper.
 It should not take a lot of effort to remove the oil, and it will take the sticky glue with it.

-- You should be left with a sparkly jar ready to be used again!
+- You should be left with a sparkling clean jar ready to be used again!